Animals in Visual Culture

 Now on Fridays from 4pm (GMT)

-PLEASE NOTE: "NATURE CALLS" IS CURRENTLY ON A BREAK.
+PLEASE NOTE: "NATURE CALLS" IS NO LONGER BROADCASTING

 Rikke Hansen presents a weekly programme on animals in contemporary art and culture.
 Recently art has taken an animal turn, with increasing numbers of artworks centring on the animal as theme and possibility.
 Examples include artist duo Snæbjörnsdottir/Wilson’s collection of stuffed polar bears from museums around Britain in their nanoq, 2004, Marcus Coates’ sound and video installation Dawn Chorus, 2006, investigating the relation between human and animal voices, and Angela Bartram’s video piece Licking Dogs, 2007, which examines some of the unusual and disturbing ways we interact with our non-human others.The programme ‘Nature Calls’ looks at this recent trend and asks what might be at stake in the preoccupation with the animal aesthetic.